Technowise/Social-Blacklist/README.md

     * Add option to ban user after given number of removals.
 * 0.0.18
     * Improvement: Prevent repeatition of removal messages in comments.
+* 0.0.19
+    * Improvement: Retry-sending mod-mail if it fails on first go.
+    * Update devvit public-api to 0.12.0